we are the fma of Silicon valley

 Sources:

-To increase diversity in music, we need systemic change that goes beyond surface-level initiatives.
-The music industry, particularly in classical music, has historically been exclusive, often favoring certain demographics.
-It’s essential to create a more inclusive environment by addressing barriers that underrepresented groups face—whether through access to education, mentorship, or performance opportunities.
-This requires rethinking how music programs are funded, ensuring diversity is woven into curriculum design, and actively promoting diverse voices and talent.
+• To make music accesible to any child who wants to participate, we need systemic change that goes beyond surface-level initiatives.
+It’s essential to create a more inclusive environment by addressing barriers that under-resourced groups face—whether through access to education, mentorship, or performance opportunities.
+This requires rethinking how music programs are funded and ensuring equity is woven into curriculum design.
 Only by fostering an environment where all musicians, regardless of background, feel welcomed and supported can we truly achieve long-term change and a more equitable music landscape.

 our solution to level the playing field